lu-kno/DeskOrganizerWeBots/Report/Project Report.md

   <p class = "image-description">Figure 7: Steps do determine the orientation of an object </p>
 </div>

-The annotations below the images correlate to the respective steps in the "getAngle" function and are refered to in the comments of the function.
+The annotations below the images correspond to the respective steps in the "getAngle" function and are referred to in the comments of the function.

-The first image shows the original image of the object, which is cropped using the bounding box coordinates.
-The second image shows the image after it has been converted to the HSV color space.
-The third image shows the results of the Canny algorithm applied to the HSV image.
-The fourth image shows the edges of the object after the inner edges have been removed using a mask.
-The fifth image shows the edges of the object after they have been smoothed using a Gaussian blur.
-The sixth image shows the edges of the object after they have been detected using the Canny algorithm a second time.
-The final image shows the edges of the object after PCA has been performed on them.
-The yellow line in the image shows the major axis of the object, while the blue arrow represents the table's orientation.
+The original image of the object is shown in the first image and is cropped using the bounding box coordinates.
+The second image displays the result of converting the image to the HSV color space.
+The application of the Canny algorithm to the HSV image is shown in the third image.
+The fourth image presents the edges of the object after the inner edges have been removed using a mask.
+The edges of the object are smoothed using a Gaussian blur and displayed in the fifth image.
+The sixth image displays the result of detecting the edges using the Canny algorithm a second time.
+The final image presents the result of performing PCA on the edges, where the arrows represents the eigenvectors of the object's contours.

-which is used to determine the orientation of the object.

-A orientation parallel to the vertical dimension of the image is interpreted as a rotation of 0 degrees.

-The object's rotation relative to the table

 ### Coordinate transformation